joshvillbrandt/mecanumbot-ros-pkg/README.md

 ## Usage

+After the initial install or after making any code changes, the mecanumbot package needs to be compiled.
+You can do this by running:

+    cd ~/catkin_ws
+    catkin_make

 The core mecanumbot code is started with `roslaunch mecanumbot core.launch`.
 This will bring up the tranform frames, the laser scanner, the kinect, and the rosserial client to the Arduino onboard the mecanumbot.

 Launch rviz with the custom mecanumbot config with 'roslaunch mecanumbot rviz.launch'.
 To do this on a remote machine, be sure to run `export ROS_MASTER_URI=http://jvillbrandt-robot:11311` in your bash session first.

 You can control the mecanumbot with a wireless Xbox remote by running `roslaunch mecanumbot teleop_xbox.launch`.
 To install have the mecanumbot autonomously follow a red ball, run TODO and TODO instead.

+## Auto-start ROS

+TODO

+## Todo List

+* migrate to Hydro
+* figure out I2C bug with Arduino->motor controller comm
+* follow a red ball
+* finish migrating install information from https://github.com/joshvillbrandt/mecanumbot/wiki/Installation